zikpefu/user-memory-allocator/README.md

 Zachary Ikpefua
-# Project 3: Memory Allocator
+# User Libaray Allocator (malloc, calloc, realloc)

 KNOWN PROBLEMS:
 There is a problem that is causing my code to seg fault when I try to deference my freelist, this means somewhere within my code